aarnphm/aarnphm.github.io/content/posts/new.md

 [^2]: [Hackathons as Co-optation Ritual: Socializing Workers and Instituionalising Innovation in the "New" Economy](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1575&context=gc_pubs) by _Sharon Zukin and Max Papadantonakis_

 [^3]: One team built AI agents to solve public policies.
 Per the demo, it seemed to recommend building "more police stations" to solve Moss Park's challenges.
-However, it is not as simple as just "building more police stations"
+However, it is not as simple as just "building more police stations".
+The judge was pretty firm on this, but the idea was there.

 [^4]: Honestly, I only do this one because of [Tommy](https://tommytrinh.me/), tyfe.